You’re doing great. (0% complete)

 • Excess smokers and drinkers

-• Those with a weakened immune system from an illness e.g. flu or having chemotherapy
+• Those with a weakened immune system from an illness e.g. HIV or AIDS or those on drugs that suppress the immune system

 But remember - everyone is at risk of catching it!